 (5) Upon receipt of reported data pursuant to sub-rules (4), (5) or (6) of rule 24, the Central Government or any recognised organisation shall promptly determine whether the data has been reported in accordance with rule 24 and, if so, issue a Statement of Compliance related to fuel oil consumption to the ship at that time:

 Provided that, in every case, the Central Government shall assume full responsibility for this Statement of Compliance.

+(6) Notwithstanding paragraph 6 of this regulation, a ship rated as D for three consecutive years or rated as E in accordance with rule 28 shall not be issued a Statement of Compliance unless a plan of corrective actions is duly developed and reflected in the SEEMP and verified by the central government or any organization duly authorized by it in accordance with rule 28.7 and 28.8

 Issue of a Certificate by another party.— (1)The Central Government may, at the request of the Administration of a ship which is party, survey the ship and if satisfied that the provisions of the Annex VI are complied with, issue an International Air Pollution Prevention Certificate or an International Energy Efficiency Certificate to that ship, and where appropriate, endorse or authorise the endorsement of that certificate on the ship, in accordance with the provisions of these rules, and such certificate shall contain a statement that it has been so issued and shall have the same effect as if it was issued by that Government.